Aristotelian Society Supplementary Volume 99:1 (2025), 47–74.

 We should not admit categorial restrictions on the significance of syntactically well-formed strings.
 Syntactically well-formed but semantically absurd strings, such as 'Life's but a walking shadow' and 'Caesar is a prime number', can express thoughts; and competent thinkers both are able to grasp these thoughts and should to be able to grasp them.
 Gareth Evans' Generality Constraint should be viewed as a fully general constraint on concept possession and propositional thought, even though Evans himself restricted it.
 This is because (a) even well-formed but semantically cross-categorial strings typically do possess substantive inferential roles; (b) hearers exploit these inferential roles in interpreting such strings metaphorically; (c) there is no good reason to deny truth-conditions to strings that have inferential roles.

-forthcoming in Journal of Ethics and Social Philosophy.
+Journal of Ethics and Social Philosophy 23:3

 In “Games and the Art of Agency,” Thi Nguyen argues that games highlight and foster a profound complexity in human motivation, of “purposeful and managed agential disunity.”
 I agree that human agency is “fluid and fleeting,” but argue that Nguyen’s analysis relies on a traditional conception of selves as stable, goal-driven agents, which his discussion rightly throws into question.
 Without this conception, games look more like life, and both look riskier, than we might otherwise hope.

-forthcoming in Studies in History and Philosophy of Science.
+Studies in History and Philosophy of Science 92 (2022), 264-266.

 Nick Shea’s Representation in Cognitive Science (OUP 2018) places a broadly teleosemantic account of mental representation on a realist footing by stressing the need to explain how a representational system tracks information, with different formats exploiting structural correspondences between vehicles and contents in different ways.
 I explore how realism interacts with format ecumenicalism, and more specifically how different representational systems distribute the representational burden at systemic and local levels.
 Varieties of systematicity and structure matter functionally, by affecting systems’ representational capacities and vulnerabilities.
 And they matter theoretically, by affecting where and how we posit and test for representational mechanisms.